ssorj/home.apache.org/input/documents/proton-api-layout.md

 ### AMQP data types

-These names should reflect the type names in the specification.
+These names must reflect the type names in the AMQP specification.
+Because they are prone to collisions with language keywords, they must the carry the "amqp" prefix.

 <div class="four-column" markdown="1">